 Wildflower honey is a so-called polyfloral honey.
 The pollen and nectar used to produce it comes from a variety of blossoms from more than 1-2 wildflowers in a particular area.
 It may be distinct from another, depending on the flowers in bloom along the regions.

-The color, flavor, and the composition of every glass jar of raw wildflower honey may also vary depending on the season or time of year.
+The color, flavor, and composition of every glass jar of raw wildflower honey may also vary depending on the season or time of year.

 Hence, some companies classify this honey into two — Summer Wildflower Honey and Autumn Wildflower Honey.